Now I’ve got you humming along to Ray Charles or Gerry and the Pacemakers, haven’t I?

 Let’s face it; winter is a pretty miserable time to be outside.
 It’s cold, grey and often wet – hardly an appealing prospect for exercise enthusiasts and wannabes alike.

 However, for the sake of your health and wellbeing, it is essential to keep active over the colder months and not fall into the trap of ‘human hibernation’.
-It’s especially important to keep moving, with all the additional time that we have been spending indoors recently.
+It’s especially important to keep moving, with all the additional time that we have spent indoors over the last year or so.

 Still not convinced?
 Here are just some of the reasons why you should prioritise exercise during winter: